AdamUWA/capstone/report-long.md

 - RAG with vector database for similarity search based context retrieval in conjuction with pre-trained LLMs for query/context augmentation.
 - On device generative LLM hosting and non-remote in-memory vector store.

-For detailed rational behind the above **techniques** refer to the [TODO] [project overview](LINK) wherein the architecture of the system was heavily inspired by the experience report of Khan and Hasan (REF) whithin which the authors present figure 1.
+For detailed rational behind the above **techniques** refer to the [TODO] [project overview](LINK) wherein the architecture of the system was heavily inspired by the experience report of Khan and Hasan (REF) whithin which the authors present Figure 1.

 ![Figure 1.](architecture.png)